Article Updated: 19 March 2021

 How to increase WinSCP performance and speed-up files download process?

 WinSCP is an excellent file manager & SFTP/FTP application for Windows operating systems, it has replaced my Total Commander a long time ago, because of much better UI and features.
-However, on occasion you may find few things very odd that you would like to change, but the app with packed-up options has its drawbacks – where to find the damn setting and turn it on or off!?
+However, on occasion you may find few things very odd that you would like to change, but the app packed with options has its drawbacks – where to find the damn setting and turn it on or off!?

 One such option is called Calculate Total Size located at the very end of the wonder world of options.
 This option is enabled by default, and it’s only purpose is to pre-calculate total directory and files size, so that it can display a nice Time Remaining counter.
 But, what it inherently sacrifices is the speed – instead of immediate transfer/download initiation of selected directories and files, it will first spend hours doing the math.